pepijn/curlscout/README.md

 A long time customer called me: "Why is my website redirecting to not-the-clients-website.com?"
 Oops, a low-traffic website  became the casualty of an (incorrectly) updated nginx configuration.
 Two days ago.

 That afternoon, `curlscout` was born.
-A small and therefore excellent family member in a world of wonderful tools:
+In cooperation with her family of pre-existing tools, she is able to offer you:

+* Easy configuration syntax for all kinds of redirects: http{s,}, {www.,}example.{com,org,net} etc.
+* Quick setup and free hosting in region of your choice via Heroku
+* International SMS/text alerts via NodePing
+* Reponse time logging to AWS S3 for analysis via Loggly

+## Dependencies

 Required:
 * `curl`: http://curl.haxx.se/